0x1001/Python-Course/README.md

 Python Course for friends.
 There are plenty Python courses online, I'm not going to compete with them.
-This short course is for my firends (coworkers) who would like to learn Python.
+This short course is for my friends (coworkers) who would like to learn Python.

 ## Your Setup
 - Use newest python3 from https://www.python.org/
 - Use PyCharm Community as your IDE https://www.jetbrains.com/pycharm/
+    - Add path to git.exe in Settings>Version Control>Git
 - Use git for version control https://git-scm.com/
 - If you want use SourceTree as git GUI https://www.sourcetreeapp.com/
+    - It requires registration but it is for free.

 ## Your Commit
-- Ask me for contributor access :)
+- Ask me for a contributor access :)
 - Clone this repository
 - Create new folder with your name in Solutions
 - For each solution add new folder in your folder
-- Once your solution is ready commit and push it and we can review it togheter
+- Once your solution is ready, commit and push it.
+- We can review it together

 ## Knowledge
 - Python Documentation https://docs.python.org/
 - 'Learning Python' by Mark Lutz, https://en.wikipedia.org/wiki/Learning_Python
 - Python Coding Standard - PEP 8, https://www.python.org/dev/peps/pep-0008/
-- Massive number of Python online tutorials and courses
+- Massive number of Python online tutorials and courses, https://wiki.python.org/moin/BeginnersGuide/Programmers
 - I also recommend: www.google.com :)

 I will keep this readme up to date.